 In 1998, JoAnn co-founded the IDEA Academy within the Donna Independent School District with fellow Teach For America corps member, Tom Torkelson.
 After one year as a “school within a school,” JoAnn and Tom applied for a state charter in order to open their own charter school.
 In August 2000, they opened the IDEA Academy Charter School with 150 students in grades 4-8.

 As co-founder and chief of schools, JoAnn has helped lead the replication efforts of the original school.
-Currently, IDEA Public Schools educates nearly 36,000 students in 61 schools across 3 regions—the Rio Grande Valley, San Antonio and Austin.
+Currently, IDEA Public Schools educates nearly 45,000 students in 79 schools across five regions—the Rio Grande Valley, San Antonio, Austin, El Paso and Southern Louisiana.

 In 2009, U.S. News and World Report ranked IDEA College Preparatory Donna as the 13th best high school and second best charter high school in the nation.
 That same year, IDEA Public Schools was the first-ever charter organization to be named the best school system in the state of Texas (H-E-B Excellence in Education Award).
 Today, The Washington Post’s latest rankings of America’s Most Challenging High Schools ranked all seven of IDEA’s eligible College Preparatory high schools in the top 200 high schools nationwide and in the top 50 in Texas.